 As training continues into late summer and school sport two-a-days begin, there is one element that we must not overlook: the heat.
-Sword Co-Founder and Sports Medicine physician, Dr. Scott Black lends some insight on how temperature affects our bodies, our training, and how we can stay safe while getting the most out of our summer.
+Sword Performance Co-Founder and Sports Medicine physician, Dr. Black lends some insight on how temperature affects our bodies, our training, and how we can stay safe while getting the most out of our summer.

 What makes training in extreme heat & humidity dangerous?